 - When you meet for the first time a LinkedIn contact in person, they will be able to recognize you because of your photo.

-Throughout her photographic career Nataliya Volosovych heard various excuses people give when it concerns their profile photos.
-She summarizes them in 6 most frequently used and give her take on each. ⠀Here comes
+Throughout her photographic career, Nataliya Volosovych heard various excuses people give when it concerns their profile photos.
+She summarizes them in the 6 most frequently used and gives her take on each. ⠀Here comes

 Myth #1 – it is too expensive, I cannot afford it.